makerdao/mips/MIP75/MIP75.md

 ## Paragraph Summary

 MIP75 proposes the formalization of Task Forces.
 These groups are designed to directly interface with the delegates to coordinate and agree upon terms in advance to provide more autonomy within the Core Units.
-Task Forces can be formed by any group, but the ratification process needs to be put to a vote due to discretionary fund requests being attached.
+Task Forces can be formed by anyone, but the ratification process needs to be put to a vote due to discretionary fund requests being attached.
 Task Forces are free to add or remove members by their own consensus rules.

 ## Component Summary

+**MIP75c1: Task Force Description**
+Task Force description.

-**MIP75c1: Task Force Requirements**
+**MIP75c2: Task Force Requirements**
 Task Force compliance guidelines.

-**MIP75c2: Onboard Task Force**
+**MIP75c3: Onboard Task Force**
 Task Force submission process component.

-**MIP75c3: Task Forces List**
+**MIP75c4: Task Forces List**
 List of active Task Forces.

-**MIP75c4: Offboard Task Force**
+**MIP75c5: Offboard Task Force**
 Task Force dissolution process component.

-**MIP75c5: Request for Additional Funds**
+**MIP75c6: Request for Additional Funds**
 Task Force request for additional funds process component.

 ## Motivation